Sunny Leone Unleashes 'Monday Distraction' From The Pool

-Mumbai, Feb 22 (IANS) Sunny Leone uploaded a series of pictures on Instagram on Monday, sizzling in a yellow bikini.
+Mumbai, Feb 22: Sunny Leone uploaded a series of pictures on Instagram on Monday, sizzling in a yellow bikini.

 In the snapshots, Sunny spends time in the pool, as she teases her followers on Instagram.
 She captioned her post saying: “Your Monday distraction.”